 Replace all double quotes with a blank field.

 It is easier to use a spreadsheet program such as Microsoft Excel to format your data and then export into a comma or tab delimited file.
-We have a video tutorial for these best practices with a step-by-step walk through on exporting a CSV file using a macro in Microsoft Excel.
-Check it out with our other video tutorials to start charting away!
+We have a CSV documentation for these best practices with a step-by-step walk through on exporting a CSV file using a macro in Microsoft Excel.

 <! data-preserve-html-node="true"-- vim: ft=markdown -->